elia-ssi-wallet/elia-ssi-wallet/README.md

 ## Instructions to run
 Install Flutter version 3.7.12
-Install plugin FLutter Intl and restart the IDE
+Install plugin Flutter Intl and restart the IDE

 ## License